 4.2 Relevant staff require ongoing training to ensure they have the effective knowledge to help detect and prevent their firm from being misused by criminals.
-In the year ended 31 December 2019, TCSPs reported that 1,623 general refresher training places were filled (2018: 1,687).
+In the year ended 31 December 2021, TCSPs reported that 2,077 general refresher or induction / detailed training places were filled (2020: 1,933).
+This effectively represented 100% of total staff employed (including directors) (2020: 100%).